Academics, Programs, and Opportunities

 Academic Load And Credits

 The standard unit of credit in the semester system is the semester hour.
 Most courses earn between three and five semester hours of credit, meeting for 150–250 minutes/week.
 Physical education classes earn one semester hour of credit and also meet for 150 minutes/week.
 Laboratories for science courses meet for additional hours each week.
+Generally, students should dedicate two to three hours per credit hour for study, readings, homework, flipped classroom videos/work, and completion of assignments.

 Students must enroll in 12 to 19 in any regular semester, with the following exceptions.

 • GRADUATING STUDENTS: Seniors in ECAS and the BBA program, in their final semester of study, may enroll in fewer than 12 hours or more than 19 hours (but no more than 22 hours) if those hours complete their degree requirements.
-This requires permission from the academic affairs office in each respective undergraduate In Oxford College, students in their fourth and final semester of study may overload if those hours complete their AA requirements.
+This requires permission from the academic affairs office in each respective undergraduate In Oxford College, students in their fourth and final semester of study may request to overload if those hours complete their AA requirements.
 Oxford students who are enrolled beyond their fourth semester of study may enroll in fewer than 12 hours as needed to complete their AA requirements.

 • UNDERLOADS: Students must enroll in a minimum of twelve credit hours in a regular semester, except for students who have received credit load accommodations from the Department of Accessibility Services (DAS).
 The academic affairs office in each school may allow a student to drop below 12 hours as a part of a response to exceptional